Winvoker/hacettepe-yemekhane-bot/README.md

 * Create docker image
 * Auto deploy on aws upon push.

 All pull requests are welcome !
-Please use flake8 and black before pushing your code.
+Please use flake8 and black before PR.